soham2k06/ballbyball/README.md

 ## Overview:

-The Cricket Scoring Web App is a comprehensive tool designed to streamline the scoring process for cricket matches.
+The Ballbyball is a comprehensive tool designed to streamline the scoring process for cricket matches.
 Whether you're a seasoned scorer or just starting out, this app offers intuitive features to accurately record every aspect of the game.

 ## Key Features: